Comprehensive vs Third Party Car Insurance

 - Third Party Fire and Theft

-The same benefits as Third Party Only, with additional cover if your car is stolen or is damaged by fire.
-It doesn’t cover any other damage to your car.
+The same benefits as Third Party Only, with additional cover if your car is stolen or is damaged by fire or theft.

 For more on what’s covered under each policy go to QBE Car insurance.